 Participants with more time-consuming methods can chose one of 2 sample plots per site.

-- 27th or 28th of September (depending on weather conditions): UAV scanning on test-site 5); 30 minutes per participant.
+- 27th of September or 1st of October (depending on weather conditions): UAV scanning on test-site 5); 30 minutes per participant.

 - Post-processing to obtain valid point clouds should be completed until 10 am on the following day (either upload or delivery of a storage media)